 Medicare Part D Coverage adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.
 These plans are offered by insurance companies and other private companies approved by Medicare.
 Medicare Advantage Plans may also offer prescription drug coverage that follows the same rules as Medicare Prescription Drug Plans.

 Things to Consider When Choosing or Changing Medicare Coverage

 1. Coverage: How well does the plan cover the services you need?

-2. Your other coverage: If you have other types of health or prescription drug coverage, make sure you understand how that coverage works with Medicare.
-If you have employment-related coverage, or get your health care from an Indian Health or Tribal Health Program, talk to your benefits administrator or insurer before making any changes.
+2. Your Other Coverage: If you have other types of health or prescription drug coverage, make sure you understand how that coverage works with Medicare.
+If you have employment-related coverage or get your health care from an Indian Health or Tribal Health Program, talk to your benefits administrator or insurer before making changes.

 7. Convenience: Where are the doctor’s offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
-Can you get an electronic copy of your information by email or to store in a personal health record?
+Can you get an electronic copy of your information by email or store it in a personal health record?
 Which pharmacies can you use?
 Is the pharmacy you use in the plan’s network?
-If it’s in the network and your plan offers preferred cost sharing, does your pharmacy offer preferred cost sharing?
-You may pay less for some drugs at pharmacies that offer preferred cost sharing.
+If it’s in the network and your plan offers preferred cost sharing, does your pharmacy offer preferred cost-sharing?
+You may pay less for some drugs at pharmacies that offer preferred cost-sharing.
 Can you get your prescriptions by mail?